rusefi/web_backend/README.md

 rusEfi backend is facilitating data flow within rusEfi open source engine management community.

-As of 2020, the primary goal of rusEfi web is to facilitate data flow from early adepts to developers.
+As of 2020, the primary goal of rusEfi web is to flow data from early adepts to developers.

 1) for developers: log file upload & sharing
 1) for developers & early adepts: tune sharing